doliG/vsh-api-front-v0.2/README.md

 ### Components

 The main point of react is to make reusable component.
-But i have a problem : some of my components must be able to display itself in differents ways to fit in the context.
+But I have a problem : some of my components must be able to display itself in differents ways to fit in the context.

-So i think i'll pass it a prop to make conditional rendering.
+So I think i'll pass it a prop to make conditional rendering.
 For example :

 ```html
 <!-- This will render the Customer component for full screen, as it should be